awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-cli.md

    aws ssm create-association --targets Key=tag:TagKey,Values=TagValue --name AWS-UpdateSSMAgent --schedule-expression "cron(0 0 2 ? * SUN *)"
    ```
 **Note**
 State Manager associations do not support all cron and rate expressions\.
-For more information about creating cron and rate expressions for associations, see [Working with Cron and Rate Expressions for Systems Manager](sysman-cron.md)\.
+For more information about creating cron and rate expressions for associations, see [Reference: Cron and Rate Expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

    If you want, you can also target multiple instances by specifying instances IDs in a comma\-separated list\.